kele14x/DFE/README.md

-# dsp
+# DFE

-DSP assist MATLAB functions.
+Digital Front End (DFE) assist MATLAB functions, and more!

-Use `addpath` to add the folder **matlab** to path at runtime.
-Or modify the configuration in GUI to add it permanently.
+Run `setpath.m` in root folder of this project to add necessary folder to MATALB path at runtime.
+Then explore functions, models and scripts under each folder.